Living in Norwich

 Overview

 Historic Norfolk city with medieval streets, creative arts scene, and independent retail.
-Located in East, Norwich has a population of approximately 205,519 residents, making it a large city by UK standards.
+Located in East, Norwich has a population of approximately 205,519 residents, making it a large parish by UK standards.
 The primary postcode area is NR1.

 Key facts about Norwich